nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-marketplace/delivering-a-customization-package-through-the-nuxeo-marketplace.md

 The Marketplace private channel can be used to provide any type of customization: simple XML configuration, Java code, configuration templates, libraries, etc. The only requirement is that the customization must be provided [as a Nuxeo Package]({{page space='nxdoc' page='creating-nuxeo-packages'}}).

-The target instance(s) can retrieve the package from Nuxeo Online Services.
-Otherwise, you can upload the package via the Local packages tab in the Admin Center or from the server command line with [NuxeoCtl]({{page space='nxdoc' page='nuxeoctl-and-control-panel-usage'}}).

 ## Uploading a Nuxeo Package

 ### Using the Marketplace Interface